-37 Types of Premises Licence
+36 Types of Premises Licence

-- (1) The Council will be responsible for licensing premises for the following activities:
+- (1) The council will be responsible for licensing premises for the following activities:

 - Adult gaming centres

 - Betting (including tracks)

 - Bingo

 - Casinos

 - Family entertainment centres (Licensed)

-38 Adult Gaming Centres
+37 Adult Gaming Centres

-- (1) Persons operating an AGC must have a gaming machines general operating licence from the Gambling Commission and must get a premises licence from the licensing authority.
+- (1) Adult gaming centres (AGCs) are a new category of premises introduced by the Act.
+Persons operating an AGC must have a gaming machines general operating licence from the gambling commission and must get a premises licence from the licensing authority.

 - (2) No-one under the age of 18 can enter an AGC.
 We will have particular regard to the location of and entry to AGC's to minimise the opportunities for children to gain access.
 This may be of particular importance in areas where young people may be unsupervised and an AGC is in a complex, such as in a shopping centre.

 - (3) We will expect applicants to offer their own measures to meet the licensing objectives to cover issues such as:

 - Proof of age schemes

 - CCTV

 - Supervision of entrances / machine areas

 - Physical separation of areas

 - Location of entry

 - Notices / signage

 - Specific opening hours

 - Self-barring schemes

 - Provision of information leaflets / helpline numbers for organisations such as GamCare.

-(4) This list is not mandatory, nor exhaustive, and is merely indicative of example measures.
+- (4) This list is not mandatory, nor exhaustive, and is merely indicative of example measures.

-39 Betting and Tracks
+38 Betting and Tracks